 Since its inception in November 2020, I’m happy that the newsletter has been received well by all of its intended communities, including lunar folks.
 Moon Monday recently crossed 1,700 email subscribers, many of which are planetary scientists and engineers, personnel at national space agencies, executives at space companies, and fellow writers and journalists.
 I’m even more glad and satisfied that several of these people decided to donate in individual capacities to support Moon Monday.

 This is where the good stuff ends.
 While reader donations via Patreon and other options were increasing steadily until the first half of last year, things have since been practically flat.
 I saw a decent spike in supporters last month but the overall equation hasn’t budged.
 The reader support for Moon Monday is simply far from enough for me to sustain the effort.

-To be honest, I’m also tired of having to explicitly ask for donations in every single issue, and I suspect you maybe tired of reading it too.
-As much as I hate to say it, the Web isn’t at a stage yet where niche writers like me can sustain independent creations purely from reader support.
+To be honest, I’m also tired of having to explicitly ask for donations in every single issue, and I guess you may be tired of reading it too.
+As much as I abhor to admit it, the Web isn’t at a stage yet where niche writers like me can sustain independent creations purely from reader support.
 Apparently I need to be a social media or YouTube celebrity to pull that off.
-As someone who is also passionate about an open Web culture, I refuse to play the game of engagement forced upon us by ad-tech.
+As someone who is also passionate about an open Web culture, I refuse to play the engagement game forced upon us by ad-tech.